ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 }
 ```

-When a user enters a username and clicks submit, `this.adapter.createUser()` is called.
+As long as the user has entered a username, `this.adapter.createUser()` is called.
 The value that is passed in is the user input.
 Let's take a look at what is happening in the adapter:

 ```
 class UsersAdapter {